damianhakert/damianhakert.github.io/source/_posts/2015-01-22-gitlab-7-7-and-ci-5-4-released.markdown

 Don't have any instances yet?
 No problem:

 **In total, we're giving away up to $520,000.- in cloud hosting for people to host their Runner!**
-This is collaboration with Google Compute Engine and Digital Ocean, we're very grateful for their offer.
+This is a collaboration with Google Compute Engine and Digital Ocean, we're very grateful for their offer.
 Did you know they both also offer one-click-installs of GitLab?
 To claim your credit please see the instructions below.